-You don’t need to worry about performance licenses and royalties on YouTube.
-There is an existing deal between YouTube and collection societies like PRS and PPL that covers performance royalties so it should all be covered.
+There are no performance licenses and royalties on YouTube.
+There is an existing deal between YouTube and collection societies like PRS and PPL that covers performance royalties.

 YouTube does not require you to negotiate sync licenses with publishers and record labels because YouTube has a Content ID system.
 This automatically scans the music in your video and puts a notice to the copyright holder.

 The copyright holder can then monetise your video through ads, which is the most common outcome.
 Other options include blocking your video or restricting it in certain countries.
 Your video could also be muted or blocked from certain formats, such as mobile or embeds on other websites.